emidiovaleretto/emidiovaleretto/README.md

-## My name's Emidio Valeretto and it is a pleasure to have you on my GitHub profile.
+## My name's Emidio Valeretto and I am glad to have you here on my GitHub profile.

 ### Make yourself at home! :sunglasses: